The H2 Wiki

 e1 :> (e2 :& es)

-e2 :> (e2 :& es))
+e2 :> (e2 :& es)

-The first, e1 :> es is easiest, because there’s nothing we can do about it.
-It remains in the final form.
-This is analogous to the case of MonadState Int m above.
+The first, e1 :> es is easiest, because there’s nothing we can do about it: it remains in the final form.
+This is analogous to the case above of MonadState Int m.
+The second, e1 :> (e2 :& es), is dealt with by the following instance for :>:

 instance (e :> es) => e :> (x :& es)

 It becomes e1 :> es, identical to the constraint we already have.
-This is analogous to the case above, of
+This is analogous to the case above of:

 MonadState s m => MonadState s (ExceptT e m)

-The third, e2 :> (e2 :& es), is satisfied by
+The third, e2 :> (e2 :& es), is satisfied by:

 instance e :> (e :> es)